Bruin-Entrepreneurs/main-2018/README.md

 –(less important) browserconfig.xml: create tiles for IE11 –Header at tiny screen width
-–Anshuls title is now Advisor not Director of VC
+–Anshuls title is now Advisor not Director of VC can we change “flagship events” to “weekly nights” (on home page, what we do page, and riley’s title)

 Once we finish the bone structure of the website